hmyuuu/kirin/docs/cookbook/foodlang/analysis.md

     """The bottom of the lattice.

-    Since the element is the same without any field, we can use the SingletonMeta to make it a singleton by inherit the metaclass
+    Since the element is the same without any field, we can use the SingletonMeta to make it a singleton by inheriting from the metaclass

     """